 State law sets forth various requirements, discussed below, to be met prior to initiation of convulsive therapy or insulin coma treatment on a patient.
+All patients - voluntary or involuntary - have the right to refuse convulsive treatment, insulin coma treatment, and prefrontal sonic treatment [Title 9, California Code of Regulations, Section 835].
+Only a licensed physician may perform these treatments.

-All requirements pertaining to the administration of convulsive treatment must be followed when insulin coma treatment is administered, or when prefrontal sonic treatment is administered that involves only direct stimulation of brain cells or brain tissue.
-All requirements pertaining to psychosurgery must be followed when prefrontal sonic treatment is administered and there exists any possibility there will be destruction of brain cells or brain tissue (see C. "Psychosurgery," page 2.47).
+All requirements for the administration of convulsive treatment must be followed when insulin coma treatment is administered, or when prefrontal sonic treatment is administered that involves only direct stimulation of brain cells or brain tissue.
+All requirements for psychosurgery must be followed when prefrontal sonic treatment is administered and there exists any possibility there will be destruction of brain cells or brain tissue (see C. "Psychosurgery," page 2.49).